zammad/zammad-admin-documentation/manage/webhook/examples/microsoft-teams-notifications.rst

    The new way of connecting Microsoft Teams with third-party tools is via `Workflows in Teams <https://support.microsoft.com/en-us/office/browse-and-add-workflows-in-microsoft-teams-4998095c-8b72-4b0e-984c-f2ad39e6ba9a>`_.

-   For the transition period, we decided to keep this guide as is.
-Make sure to follow Microsoft's guide as replacement for **step 1** below, to connect Teams and Zammad via Workflows.
+   In the transitional period, we decided to keep this guide as is.
+Make sure to follow Microsoft's guide as a replacement for **step 1** below, to connect Teams and Zammad via Workflows.

    If you already use this webhook and *didn't customize* the payload, the new